Wood-boring beetle to fly

 April Joy Jovita

-A weevil on a small branch
+A ladybug on a flower

 April Joy Jovita